 Should you visit a Disney Park on Your Last Day at Disney World?

 Generally, we say No. Apart from the mindfulness about getting the most money and time from your park ticket, remember that Disney transportation isn’t guaranteed to get you anywhere by a certain time.
 That said, be prepared to call an Uber.
-Especially if you have to leave the parks in time to get back for your Mears connect, or airport transportation.
+Especially if you have to leave the parks in time to get back for your Mears Connect Driven By Sunshine shuttle service or airport transportation.
 If you are staying nearby and decide to head to the parks one last time before you leave here are a couple of things to consider.
-Aim for the rides with low wait times.
+Aim for rides with low wait times.
 You can maximize time on your Disney Vacation by using Mobile Order for your meals, and Mobile Checkout for your purchases.